 Digital platforms are the foundation of some of today's most successful businesses and are spreading in many industries (Trabucchi et al., 2019).
 Given the enormous effect of companies like Uber, Airbnb, Spotify, Facebook, Google, and Amazon, the extent of this phenomenon is easy to comprehend.
-Digital platforms are digital systems that promote commercial transactions and social activities by facilitating communications, interactions, and innovations (Cennamo 2021; Gawer 2014).
-As the importance of digital platforms has increased, so has the relevance of the companies that manage their rules and activities: the platform owners.
-Platform owners have amassed significant power and influence as digital platforms grow in dominance, and they frequently play critical roles in driving important stakeholders to produce value for their platform ecosystems (Boudreau 2010; Kyprianou 2018).
-Platform owners can occasionally direct digital platforms to pursue activities that profit them at the expense of other stakeholders if there are no effective checks and balances in place (Cohen 2019; Srnicek 2017).
+Digital platforms are digital systems that promote commercial transactions and social activities by facilitating communications, interactions, and innovations (Cennamo, 2021; Gawer, 2014).
+Digital platforms have reinvented business models, challenged old industries, aided in the development of new products and services, and provided immense value for society during the last several decades (Cusumano et al., 2019; Evans and Schmalensee, 2016).
+Platform owners have amassed significant power and influence as digital platforms grow in dominance, and they frequently play critical roles in driving important stakeholders to produce value for their platform ecosystems (Boudreau, 2010; Kyprianou, 2018).
+Platform owners can occasionally direct digital platforms to pursue activities that profit them at the expense of other stakeholders if there are no effective checks and balances in place (Cohen, 2019; Srnicek, 2017).
 Stakeholders are growing increasingly concerned about platform owners' expanding dominance and the difficulties that arise as a result of power imbalances between platform owners and other stakeholders (Chen et al., 2020).

 However, in recent years, a new technology, that challenges some of the underlying assumptions of this model, emerged: the blockchain.
-Blockchain allows firms to create platforms by making joint investments in shared infrastructure without assigning market power to a platform operator, increasing competition, lowering barriers to entry, and lowering privacy risks (Catalini & Gans 2016).
-By doing this, Blockchain enables the creation of a peer-to-peer network that can authenticate transactions, upon which applications and services may be built (Trabucchi et al. 2020).
+Blockchain enables the creation of a peer-to-peer network that can authenticate transactions, upon which applications and services may be built (Trabucchi et al., 2020).
+Blockchain allows firms to create platforms by making joint investments in shared infrastructure without assigning market power to a platform operator, increasing competition, lowering barriers to entry, and lowering privacy risks.
+(Catalini and Gans, 2016).
 Many experts consider blockchains to be one of the most disruptive technology discoveries in recent history, with the potential to profoundly alter the way collaborations are structured (Lumineau et al., 2021).
-Considering these promises, some authors started studying blockchain platforms analyzing how the technology could mitigate the dominant position of the platform owner.
-However, platform based on blockchain could even not require a platform owner, but instead, the platform could be created and managed by a group of different companies who can also be the users of the platform itself.
-Research on this kind of platforms, where there is not a clear platform owner, and on their creation is still missing.